-We are offering a number of free summer classes.
-You can see them here, and check back as we are adding more.
+We are offering a number of free virtual classes.
+You can see them here.

 RESOURCES FOR SCHOOLING KIDS AT HOME